Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Guides/uninstalling.md

 :::warning

 Make sure nothing else that you're running requires the API key you set for Ctrlpanel.
-If they do, ignore this step.
+If something is, ignore this step.

 :::